JosianRivera/lab3-prac/README.md

-Shluldn't you be practising some programming instead of reading this?
+Shouldn't you be practising some programming instead of reading this?